dascritch/BaseRef/README.md

 The class should implements :

 * `isValid`(string)
- * true : if a string has the glphes even lowercase or a empty string
+ * true : if a string has the glyphes even lowercase or a empty string
  * false  : elsewhere
 * `encode`(absolute integer)
  * string : the translated string
- * false :if not an absolute integer, like real or negative numbers or NaN
+ * false : if not an absolute integer, like real or negative numbers or NaN
 * `decode`(string)
  * integer : the transcoded number
  * false : if not translatable